What does the word “Far” mean in “Far Infrared”? Why is that important?

 Infrared wavelengths themselves are divided into 3 distinct categories, due to the different physical characteristics of each wavelength.

-“Near Infrared”, “IRA”, “Short wave” or “Bright” Infrared heaters and “Heat Lamps” operate between 0.78 microns to 1.4 microns and emit temperatures of 1300°C and more plus a certain amount of “deep red” visible light.
+“Near Infrared”, “IRA”, “Short wave” or “Bright” Infrared heaters and “Heat Lamps” operate between 780 nm to 1,400 nm and emit temperatures of 1300°C and more plus a certain amount of “deep red” visible light.
 Applications of this technology include heat lamps for food preparation; large volume “Space” heating requirements and certain carefully controlled medical applications.

-“Medium Infrared”, “IRB” or “Medium Wave “ infrared heaters operate between 1.4 microns and 3.0 microns and emit temperatures in the high hundreds of °C. Middlewave is valuable for Space heating in cold locations or where there is a lot of airflow due to its more transmissive properties over Far Infrared.
-Industrial applications of this technology include autoclaves and plastic welding.
+“Medium Infrared”, “IRB” or “Medium Wave “ infrared heaters operate between 1,400 nm and 3,000 nm and emit temperatures in the high hundreds of °C. Middlewave is valuable for Space heating in cold locations or where there is a lot of airflow due to its more transmissive properties over Far Infrared.

-“Far infrared”, “IRC”, “Long wave” or “Dark Radiators” operate in the wavelengths above 3 microns.
-Far Infrared elements emit much lower temperatures, typically around the 85-95°C mark and no visible light.
+“Far infrared”, “IRC”, “Long wave” or “Dark Radiators” operate in the wavelengths above 3,000 nm.
+Far Infrared elements emit much lower temperatures, typically around the 100°C mark and no visible light.
 This is the wavelength used in domestic “comfort” heating and Infrared Sauna applications.

 “Far Infrared” is consequently the only applicable technology for a “comfort” heating application.